+- Auto Driver

+Refers to the driver of any motor vehicle other than a motorcycle, scooter or moped.

+- P Auto Passenger

+Refers to a passenger in a vehicle.
+Exclude school buses, taxis and any form of public transportation.

+- X Taxi

+A person riding in a taxi or limousine who pays a fare for the trip.

+- M Motorcycle Includes motor-scooters and mopeds.

+- S School Bus

+- T Transit

-- D "Auto Driver".
-Refers to the driver of any motor vehicle other than a motorcycle, scooter or moped. - P "Auto Passenger".
-Refers to a passenger in a vehicle being used for personal use.
-Excludes school buses, taxis and any form of public transportation. - X "Taxi".
-A person riding in a taxi or limousine who pays a fare for the trip. - M "Motorcycle".
-Includes scooters and mopeds. - S "School Bus". - T "Transit" includes all regular bus services, subway, streetcars, trolleys, GO trains, intercity rail and buses, island ferry and special services such as Wheeltrans for handicapped persons and hotel shuttle buses.
-Excludes school bus, taxi and limousine services. - B "Bicycle".
+Includes all regular bus services, subway, streetcars, trolleys, GO trains, intercity rail and buses, island ferry and special services such as Wheeltrans for handicapped persons and hotel shuttle buses.
+Excludes school bus, taxi and limousine services.

+- B Bicycle

+W - Walk

-- W "Walk".
-Walk trips should only be recorded if they are to or from a work or school location, or if they form an essential link between two trips by other modes. - O "Other".
-A trip that does not fit into any of the above categories.
+Walk trips should only be recorded if they are to or from a work or school location, or if they form an essential link between two trips by other modes.

+O - Other

+A trip which does not fit into any of the above categories.
 Use the comment screen to explain what it is.
-Includes skateboard, roller blade and horse buggy but excludes airplane.
-If a person travels somewhere by air, record the airport used as their destination and enter the mode of travel used to get to the airport. - R "Refused" or "Don't know"
+Includes skateboard, rollerblade and horse buggy but excludes airplane.
+If a person travels somewhere by air, record the airport used as their destination and enter the mode of travel used to get to the airport.

+R - Refused or Unknown